 Amazonian Ecuador is ethnically and linguistically diverse.
 In addition to Quichua, speakers of Shuar, Achuar, and Waorani are nearby for student interactions and collaborations.
 Important work on language documentation of Ecuador’s many understudied languages has begun, but much more work needs to be done.
+Graduate students are eligible for funding for the study of these languages through the United States Government (FLAS) Undergraduates may receive funds from the College of Humanities, up to $3000.
 Students will have opportunities to interact with prominent scholars from the U.S and Ecuador.
 When their program is completed, students will articulate a deeper understanding of their linguistic discipline by comparing and contrasting how it is understood and practiced in a foreign setting.

 In Ecuador, students will be comfortably accommodated at the Andes and Amazon Field School, which is housed within the Centro Iyarina, near Tena, Ecuador.
 See http://andes-fieldschool.org/Andes_and_Amazon_Field_School/Welcome.html

 Dr. Janis Nuckolls is the Faculty Director of the program.
-Dr. Nuckolls is an associate professor in the Department of Linguistics and English Language at Brigham Young University and has been conducting research in Ecuador for over twenty years.
+Dr. Nuckolls is a professor in the Department of Linguistics at Brigham Young University and has been conducting research in Ecuador for over twenty years.
 If you have questions about or interest in her work, you can communicate with her via email at firstname.lastname@example.org

 Registered for a minimum of 6 credit hours during Summer Term, which may include: